top of page

 Join a Community of 1123+ curious business leaders and communication professionals

-How to Create Content That Builds Trust and Credibility Quickly with Your Customers
+The Type of Content That Quickly Builds Trust and Credibility with Your Customers

 Burger King Ad

-And it's the same in copywriting - Companies often draw comparisons with their competitors as a way to make them sound better than the alternatives.
+And it's the same in copywriting - Companies often draw comparisons with their competitors as a way to make themselves sound better than the alternatives.

-Pepsi's "Taste OK" campaign pointed out a design flaw in Coca-Cola's logo and packaging: Highlighting the phrases 'OK' and asking Why settle for 'OK' when you could choose Pepsi Max?
+Pepsi's "Taste OK" campaign pointed out a design flaw in Coca-Cola's logo and packaging: Highlighting the phrase 'OK' and asking Why settle for 'OK' when you could choose Pepsi Max?

 So, what does it mean to "show, not tell" in your B2B writing?

 "We are committed to..." or "We are striving..."
-Generic Fluff that means nothing.
+Generic Fluff means nothing.

 Take a look at how Coca-Cola writes about its packaging sustainability goals.